uniment/Objects.jl/README.md

     (proto::Object)([ObjectType,] obj::Object...)
 ```

 Every `Object` instance is a functor; calling it creates a new `Object` for which it is a prototype.
 Extra keyword arguments specify the object's own properties.
-Alternatively, splat in another object's properties.
+Alternatively, splat in another object's properties for a form of multiple inheritance (although a reference to the splatted object is not kept).

-Think of it like the object is picking up new tricks and being repackaged.
+Think of it like the prototype is picking up new tricks and being repackaged.

 ```julia
 obj = Object(a=1, b=2)